zdravkov/kendo-docs/api/dataviz/diagram.md

 ##### r `Rect`

-An arbitrary rectangle to transform to the diagram coordinate system.
+The rectangle to be transformed.

 ### focus